ThomasBonnelye/invader-comparator-front/README.md

 Frontend application for comparing Space Invader collections between players, built with React, TypeScript, Material-UI, and React Router.

+## Live Demo

+The application is deployed and accessible at: [https://invader-comparator-front.vercel.app/](https://invader-comparator-front.vercel.app/)

+**Note:** Only the "Continuer en tant qu'invité" (Continue as guest) option is functional in the live demo.
+Google authentication is not available on the deployed version.

 ## Tech Stack

 - React 19 with TypeScript